Lady Barron, Tasmania

 Lady Barron is a small settlement on the southern end of Flinders Island, in the local government area of Flinders in the North-east region of Tasmania.
 It is located about 28 km south-east of the town of Whitemark.
 The 2016 census determined a population of 158 for the state suburb of Lady Barron.

 It is the second largest town on Flinders Island, after Whitemark.
 The town has a small airport and a ferry terminal for the Bridport to Flinders Island ferry service.
-It appears to have been named for Clara, wife of Major General Sir Harry Barron, who was Governor of Tasmania from 1909 to 1913.
+It appears to have been named for Lady Clara Barron, wife of Major General Sir Harry Barron, who was Governor of Tasmania from 1909 to 1913.
 The Barrons married in 1877 and had a daughter.

 Life

 Facilities include a post office/general store, a hotel/tavern and a church.
 The town's seafront has a sheltered aspect with views across to Vansittart Island, Little Dog Island, Great Dog Island, Little Green Island and Cape Barren Island.